 Does it Really “Float”?

 No, not really.
 The “floating” part of a floating deck refers to the look of the deck.
-Since the joists extend past the blocks that the deck sits on top of, so they aren’t visible.
+The joists of a floating vinyl deck extend past the blocks that the deck sits on top of, so they aren’t visible.
 This gives the deck the appearance of floating just a few inches above the ground.

 Note: Check building regulations before you decide how far off the ground your deck will float.
 If it’s too much (usually about 8 inches), then you’ll also have to install railings for safety.